Secrecy Results for Compound Wiretap Channels: Capacity results

-the input distribution that achieves capacity for the single wiretap channel $(W_{\hat{t}},V_{\hat{s}})$.
+the joint distribution of $M$ and $X$ that achieves capacity for the single wiretap channel $(W_{\hat{t}},V_{\hat{s}})$.
 Because the capacity of the compound wiretap channel $\mathfrak{W}$ is less than or equal the capacity of each single channel we obtain

 for all $(s,t) \in \mathcal{S} \times \theta$ because of \eqref{eq:47}, \eqref{eq:48}.
 Then by the last inequality it follows that